 Is art a form of spiritual expression, a mode of social commentary, or a path of personal expression?
-Ponder all of the above at these must-see gallery shows this winter.
+Ponder all of the above at these must-see New Mexico gallery shows this winter.

 Albuquerque